gu-fan/riv.vim/doc/riv.rst

 Intro
 =====

+**Riv**, short for 'reStructuredText in Vim'.

-**Riv** is for writing and managing your document with reStructuredText_ (a simple and powerful plain text markup) in vim.
+Is for writing and managing your document with reStructuredText_ (a simple and powerful plain text markup) in vim.

-Short for 'reStructuredText in Vim'.

 With it, you can::

-    Read documents clearer. (with folding and extra highlighting) Write documents faster. (with indent and insert improvement) Manage documents easier. (with project and Sphinx support) Even make your life simpler. (with Todo and Diary.)
+    Read documents clearer. (with folding and extra highlighting) Write documents faster. (with indent and insert improvement) Manage documents easier. (with project and Sphinx support) Make life documented. (with Todo and Scratch.)

 Features
 --------

 **Reading and Writing**

- Functions.
+ **Vim Improved**

- :Folding_:  View the document structure
+ :Folding_:  Overview the structure.
- :Syntax_:   Extra highlighting for File, Code Block, Cursor,
+ :Syntax_:   Extra highlighting.
-             and python Docstring.
  :Indent_:   Smarter indent.
  :Insert_:   Speed up the input!
- :Publish_:  Convert to html/xml/latex/odt... (docutils_ required)

- Document Structures.
+ **RST Documents**

  :Sections_: Easy create, easy view.
  :Lists_:    Auto numbered, auto leveled and auto indented.
- :Blocks_:   Highlighted and folded
- :Inline_:   Highlighted.
  :Links_:    Jumping and Highlighting.
  :Table_:    Auto formatted.

-**Managing**

- :Project_:  Hold your rst documents in one place.
+ :Publish_:  Convert to html/xml/latex/odt...

+ **Riv Managment**

+ :Sphinx_:   Working with Sphinx.
+ :Project_:  A workspace for your documents.
- :File_:     Link local file in rst documents. (non-reStructuredText syntax)
+ :File_:     Link local file in the document.

-             And you can choose ``Sphinx`` or ``MoinMoin`` style.
- :Scratch_:  writing diary or notes.
+ :Scratch_:  Writing notes and diaries.
- :Helpers_:
+ :Helpers_:  Help work with document/project.
-             a. `Section Helper`_: Showing section number of current document.
-             b. `Todo Helper`_: Managing Todo items of project or document.
-             c. `File Helper`_: Showing rst files of current directory.
- :Todos_:    Keep track of todo things. (non-reStructuredText syntax)
+ :Todos_:    Keep track of todo things.

-             And it's similar with Emacs's Org-Mode_ style.
- :Sphinx_:   Working with Sphinx_.

 On Screen
 ----------